From Pound to Naira: How Nigeria's currency has transformed in 100 years

 As we anticipate the circulation of the new notes, it is imperative to learn how the Naira came to be and the different denominations and designs it has taken in the last five decades.

-Using Pounds and Shillings
+Using Pounds and Shillings in Nigeria

 Before money came into being in this part of the world, various items were being used as means of exchange.
 These items included manilas, bottles, cowries, and beads, just to name a few.